 Making friends across Durham often works best with simple plans that suit the city’s pace.
 A coffee in the centre, a walk by the River Wear, or a relaxed catch‑up around Elvet or Neville’s Cross keeps things comfortable.
 Start with a short, public first meet, then follow up with another easy plan if you click.
 Meeting locally makes it far more likely you’ll see each other again — and repeat meet‑ups are what turn a chat into a real friendship.

-Whether you have just moved to Durham or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Durham, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: